tambapps/marcel/documentation/src/language-specification/control-flows/marcel-truth.md

 Any other value is truthy.

-You can also override the truth for your class if you define a function `fun isTruthy() bool`
+You can also override the truth for your class if you define a function `fun bool isTruthy()`